markCwatson/mgrok/docs/tunneling.md

-## TCP/UDP tunneling in mgrok
+## TCP tunneling in mgrok

-Below is a high-level walkthrough of how mgrok implements both TCP and UDP tunneling.
+Below is a high-level walkthrough of how mgrok implements TCP tunneling.
 It is broken down into four stages:

 1. Control connection & multiplexing
 2. Proxy registration
 3. TCP proxy data path
-4. UDP proxy data path (future implementation)

 ---